Monitor Policy Rule Usage

 How to view rule usage for policy rules pushed to a device group from Panorama.

-As your policies change over time, tracking rule usage on Panorama helps you evaluate whether your policy implementation continues to match your enforcement needs.
+As your policies change, tracking rule usage on Panorama helps you evaluate whether your policy implementation continues to match your enforcement needs.
 This visibility helps you identify and remove unused rules to reduce security risks and keep your policy rule base organized.
 Additionally, rule usage tracking allows you to quickly validate new rule additions and rule changes and to monitor rule usage for operations and troubleshooting tasks.
-On Panorama, you can view the rule usage of firewalls in a device group—to which you pushed policies—to determine if all, some, or none of the firewalls have traffic matches instead of only being able to monitor the total number of hits across all firewalls in a device group.
-You can quickly filter rules using the rule usage data, such as the Created and Modified dates, within a customizable timeframe.
-Rule usage information displayed persists through reboot, dataplane restarts and upgrades.
+On Panorama, you can view the rule usage of firewalls in a device group—to which you pushed policies—to determine if all, some, or none of the firewalls have traffic matches instead of being able to monitor only the total number of hits across all firewalls in a device group.
+You can quickly filter rules using the rule usage data, such as Created and Modified dates, within a customizable time frame.
+The displayed rule usage information persists across reboot, dataplane restarts, and upgrades.

-On Panorama, you can view the rule usage details for managed firewalls which are running PAN-OS 8.1 or later release, have policy rule hit count enabled (it is by default), and to which you have defined and pushed policy rules using device groups.
-Panorama cannot retrieve rule usage details for policy rules configured locally on the firewall, so you must log in to the firewall to view rule usage information for locally configured rules.
+On Panorama, you can view the rule usage details for managed firewalls that are running a PAN-OS 8.1 or later release, that have policy rule hit count enabled (default), and for which you have defined and pushed policy rules using device groups.
+Panorama cannot retrieve rule usage details for policy rules configured locally on the firewall so you must log in to the firewall to view rule usage information for locally configured rules.

 To view the rule usage across any Shared rule or for a specific device group:

 - Verify that thePolicy Rule Hit Countis enabled.

 - Navigate to Policy Rulebase Settings (.PanoramaSetupManagement

 - Verify thatPolicy Rule Hit Countis enabled.